ch007m/r-d/kubecf/README.md

 ## DevExp on k8s

-A `CF Application runtime` or `CFAR` is then deployed on Kubernetes using a Helm chart according to the the information defined within a `Bosh` Release yaml manifest which is then processed by [`fissile`](https://github.com/cloudfoundry-incubator/fissile) to populate the container image.
+A `CF Application runtime` or `CFAR` is then deployed on Kubernetes using a Helm chart according to the the information defined within a `Bosh` Release yaml manifest which is then processed by [`fissile or Buildpack`](https://github.com/cloudfoundry-incubator/fissile) to populate the container image.

 ![](images/CFAR.png)